facebookresearch/fairscale/docs/source/tutorials/oss.rst

                 optimizer.step()

-The above `train` function will then need to be run via a `multiprocessing.spawn` function.
+The above `train` function can then be run via a `multiprocessing.spawn` call.
+Note that any launcher can be used, the only assumption being that each of the ranks lives in its own python process.

 .. code-block:: python